 By Jim Gilles

-Los Angeles, CA (The Hollywood Times) 11/14/21 – A much-awaited film at this year’s AFI Film Festival in Hollywood is Céline Sciamma’s Petite Maman (France, 2021), a marvelous study of the female psyche in a young girl and her longing to connect with her mother.
+Los Angeles, CA (The Hollywood Times) 4/16/22 -A much-awaited film at this year’s AFI Film Festival in November 2021 was Céline Sciamma’s Petite Maman (France, 2021), a marvelous study of the female psyche in a young girl and her longing to connect with her mother.
+Petite Maman is now screening at the Landmark Theatres in West Los Angeles and will be coming to the Laemmle Theatres in Los Angeles next Friday, April 22.
 This latest film by Sciamma is a departure from the overt social messaging of Girlhood or the grand romance of Portrait of a Lady on Fire.
 A relatively short film (74 min), Petite Madam imagines what it would be like to meet one’s mother at our own age, specifically as a child.
 The film emphasizes the simple acts of connecting with and parting from people, and the rueful inevitability of time’s passing.
 The film defies linear time constraints to give us two lonely eight-year-old girls, each an only child living with a single parent in an isolated home in the woods.

 The main character, Nelly (Joséphine Sanz), is helping her father (Stéphane Varupenne) clean out her maternal grandmother’s home after the woman’s passing.
 Meanwhile, her grieving mother (Nina Meurisse) has abruptly disappeared.
 Nelly snuggles up with her mother on the couch in the stripped-bare living room and wakes up one morning to find her gone.
 The same day, playing in the woods behind her departed grandmother’s house, Nelly encounters Marion (Gabrielle Sanz), a girl her age who uncannily resembles her (the two young actresses are sisters), who shares a first name with her mother, and who happens to be building a makeshift hut out of branches around the same place that Nelly’s mother did when she was young.